janetzki/GUIDE/README.md

 ![image](results/new_dictionary_entries_eng.png)
 ![image](results/new_dictionary_entries_gej.png)

-Existing (black) semantic domain dictionary entries in [FLEx](https://software.sil.org/fieldworks/flex) and newly predicted (green) ones: The upper image shows three entries that GUIDE added to the English dictionary and the lower image shows seven entries for the same semantic domain question in the newly created Mina-Gen dictionary.
+Existing (black) semantic domain dictionary entries in [FLEx](https://software.sil.org/fieldworks/flex) and correct ( green) and incorrect (red) new predictions: The upper image shows three entries that GUIDE added to the English dictionary and the lower image shows seven entries for the same semantic domain question in the newly created Mina-Gen dictionary.

 ## Requirements

+You need the [Conda](https://docs.conda.io/en/latest/) package manager to install the requirements.
 To install the requirements:

 ```setup